-That is true for one parish whose pastor and councils created its first permanent endowment more than 20 year ago.
+That is true for one parish whose pastor and councils created the first of several permanent endowments more than 20 years ago.
 Thanks to their vision, that parish received $100,000 in our most recent annual distribution.

 Sadly, though, many Catholics do not perceive their parish to be more worthy than a college or university that has already convinced them to leave their legacy on campus.
 Yet we all know a Catholic legacy gift that strengthens the Kingdom of God will outlast anything made from brick and mortar.

 Parishes can strategically position themselves as worthy recipients of legacy gifts by:

 - Establishing a parish endowment to receive memorial gifts and bequests;

 - Regularly remind parishioners to include the parish in their Last Will;

 - Sponsor estate planning sessions for interested parishioners;